 Throughout the year (and especially when our schedules get over busy), one of my favorite time-saving techniques is to “Cook Once, Eat Twice or More!”
 This basic meal planning strategy really helps you save time and work more efficiently in the kitchen, which is why I always incorporate it into each of my weekly meal plans.

 In a nutshell, you cook (or simply prepare) a double portion of something and save half for a future meal.

 How does this save time?
-Well, think of the work that needs to happen to get a healthy meal on the table – there’s the preparation time, cooking time and clean-up time!
-If you make double of something during one cooking session, you’re being more efficient because you don’t have to repeat those same exact steps twice.
+Well, think of all the work that needs to happen to get a healthy meal on the table – there’s the preparation time, cooking time, and of course, everyone’s favorite – clean-up time!
+So, if you make double of something during one cooking session, you’re being more efficient because you don’t have to repeat those same exact steps twice.

 How to “Cook Once, Eat Twice or More!”

 As with most things related to saving time in the kitchen, it starts with your Meal Plan!
 So if you’re new to meal planning, please view my Mastering Meal Planning presentation, or visit the Meal Planning section of this to help you get started.